MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Remove-MgSiteListItem.md

 # Remove-MgSiteListItem

 ## SYNOPSIS
-Delete navigation property items for sites
+All items contained in the list.

 ## SYNTAX